 Table of Contents

 2. Koreans in the Russian Far East and Manchuria

 3. Koreans in the Russo-Japanese War, 1904–1905

 4. Korean Transnationals as Stateless People, 1906–1920

-Hye Ok Park received a master’s degree and worked in libraries and eLearning operations in academia across the country before retiring to pursue a Ph.D. in History, which was completed in 2019.
+Hye Ok Park received a master’s degree in Library and Information Science and worked in libraries and eLearning operations in academia across the U.S. before retiring to pursue a Ph.D. in History, which was completed in 2019.